 The Nominations Committee is responsible for considering and recommending to the Board changes in the Board's composition and membership.
-No meetings were held during the year.
+One meeting was held during the year.

 All non-executive directors of the Company who are members of these committees are entitled to seek, at the Company's expense, independent professional advice in connection with their roles on these committees.